02 May The definitive Marvel Cinematic Universe ranking countdown

 Marvel’s cinematic universe (the Paramount/Disney one, not the three or four other ones that each vie for their own piece of the pie) is truly one of the greatest modern-day achievements in film.
 The movies have all dominated the box-office, albeit to varying degrees, and the Marvel characters have established enormous pop culture relevance, in a world formerly occupied by their DC rivals.

 Think back to just a few years ago, and it was all about Batman and Superman.
 Nowadays, Iron Man and his fellow Avengers have completely taken over.
-Sure, Warner Bros. are striving to change that in the next few years, but until then, Marvel rules the roost.
-Cry all you want, DC fanboys – you know it’s true.
+Sure, Warner Bros. have been striving to change that for the past few years, but Marvel still rules the roost.
+Cry all you want, DC fanboys.
+You know it’s true.

-With this week’s release of Marvel’s latest adventure Thor: Ragnarok, now seems the perfect time to look back on the franchise, and attempt to rank them in some sort of best-to-worst order.
+With the release of Marvel’s epic undertaking Avengers: Infinity War, now seems the perfect time to look back on the decade-long franchise, and attempt to rank them in some sort of best-to-worst order.
 I preface this countdown by saying that, at least so far, Marvel has not made a necessarily “bad film,” per se.
 But you can’t deny some have soared just that little bit higher than the others.

 So without further ado, here is The Jam Report’s definitive countdown of the films of Marvel’s cinematic universe:

 There has to be a bottom, and it should come as no surprise the worst of Marvel goes to Iron Man 2.
 It’s a terrible film, plain and simple.
-The film spends far too much time with its eyes on the “Avengers Initiative” prize it forgets to give us anything of interest or merit.
+The narrative spends so much time with its eyes on the “Avengers Initiative” prize, it forgets to give us anything of interest or merit.
 Mickey Rourke, right in the middle of his post-The Wrestler career resurgence (which has already died), chews every piece of scenery possible.
-His hammy villain Whiplash is a disaster.
+His hammy villain, Whiplash is a disaster.
 Try to even remember his villainous motivation.
 I’ll wait…can’t do it, can you?
 But you’ll remember he had a cockatoo.
 And electro-magnetised whips.
 And a horrendous Russian accent.
-Somehow those things equaled a villain.
+Somehow those things equalled a villain.

 Robert Downey Jr is still great, but he takes a huge backseat to the overstuffed storyline surrounding Tony Stark/Iron Man.
 Ultimately, the best part of this film is the introduction of Scarlett Johannson as Black Widow, who steals the whole thing, even with a sadly underdeveloped character, for now.
 Oh, and Thor’s hammer making an appearance after the credits.